Why the Master of Science in Cybersecurity Risk and Strategy?

 Yes, the application fee is USD $120.

-The Admissions Team organizes recruiting events throughout the year.
-Please visit our events page to view the upcoming opportunities at a location near you.
-If you would like to schedule a meeting, please complete a preliminary information form for initial feedback on your candidacy.
+NYU hosts a number of virtual conferences and events throughout the year.
+Please visit our events page to view upcoming opportunities.
+If you would like to schedule a meeting with the admissions team, please complete a preliminary information form for initial feedback on your candidacy.

 No, the MS CRS is a lockstep cohort program.
 All students begin and end the program together, with each year’s cohort beginning in May.